MohitGoel92/An-Introduction-to-Natural-Language-Processing-NLP-/README.md

         - Petal length in cm
         - Petal width in cm
         - Class: Iris Setosa, Iris Versicolour, or Iris Virginica.
+- The following code is an example of how this sort of workflow will look like.
 ```
 pip install mlxtend
 import pandas as pd